-- When it comes to choosing a bag, look no further than our Baseline Domestic Carry-on Spinner.
-This stylist solution for traveling with business or formal attire will not only allow you to skip the garment bag (and the iron), but you’ll also be able to breeze past baggage claim upon arrival.
+Before packing a suit, you have to choose the correct bag.
+Look no further than our Baseline Domestic Carry-on Spinner.
+This stylish solution for traveling with business or formal attire will not only allow you to skip the garment bag (and the iron), but you’ll also be able to breeze past baggage claim upon arrival.

-- Make those extra dry cleaning plastic bags perform double duty.
+Did you know those extra dry cleaning plastic bags can perform a double duty?
 Stuff them into the sleeves and place them between items to keep the fabric from rubbing.
 Voila!
 Unwrinkled upon arrival.
-And here’s a little-known secret: there’s no need to keep your suit separate from your shirt and tie.
-Packing them together means that your shirt will also come out wrinkle free.
+And here’s a little-known secret: There’s no need to keep your suit separate from your shirt and tie.
+Packing a suit with these items means that everything will come out of your suitcase wrinkle-free.

-- If you’re packing multiple pairs of pants, try the weaving method.
+If you’re packing multiple pairs of pants, try the weaving method.
 Alternate pairs as you pack and fold the pant legs over each other as if you’re weaving them together.
-You’ll be able to fit more into your carry-on and ensure that everything stays wrinkle free.
-That’s two perks for the price of one!
+You’ll be able to fit more into your carry-on and ensure that everything stays wrinkle-free.

-- When it comes to hangers, be sure to use wire hangers. instead of a standard hanger.
-Not only are they thinner, but they’ll also make for an easier fit inside a carry-on.
-We know that packing room is precious, so this is a major plus.
+You may not always require hangers, but when you do, be sure to use the wire variety. instead of a standard, plastic hanger.
+Not only are they thinner, but they make for an easier fit inside a carry-on.
+We know that packing room is precious, so this is a major plus when packing a suit.

-- And finally, so that your suit doesn’t get creased under the pressure of everything else you’ve packed, make sure it’s the last thing you pack and first thing you unpack.
+And finally, as an extra measure that your suit doesn’t get creased under the pressure of everything else you’ve packed, make sure it’s the last thing you put in your suitcase and the first thing you unpack upon arrival.

 Don’t let a wrinkled suit hold you back from making a polished first impression.
-Once you’ve mastered how to pack, you’ll be able to spend less time performing damage control and more time wowing your biggest client or tearing it up on the dance floor at that destination wedding.
+Once you’ve mastered the best ways to pack a suit, you’ll be able to spend less time performing damage control and more time wowing your biggest client or tearing it up on the dance floor at that destination wedding.